 Overview

-A remote is a server in general, but can be any kind of device that you can SSH into it.
+In general, a remote is identical to a server (e.g. Hetzner or EC2 VPS), but it can be any kind of device as long as you can SSH into it.

 Defining a remote